How to Plant, Grow, and Care for Bachelor’s Buttons

 Very few pests will bother cornflowers.
 In fact, it’s likely that only a couple sucking insects will stop by for a snack.

-Some types of aphids may take up residence on or under leaves.
-These can be wiped out by applying neem oil on all plant surfaces.
+Some types of aphids may live on or under leaves.
+To wipe them out, apply neem oil to all plant surfaces.
 The oil smothers eggs and kills the adults.
+These are great treatments if a strong stream of water from a hose doesn’t do the trick.

 Mealybugs are another sucking insect that may snack on your plant.
-While bachelor’s button is not their first choice, they still may be at risk.
+While bachelor’s buttons are not their first choice, they still may be at risk.
 Use insecticidal soap to end their stay.

 Many beneficial insects are drawn to the flowers.
-Ladybugs will help to eliminate aphids.
-Pollinating insects such as bees will make your garden thrive!
+Ladybugs help eliminate aphids, and pollinating insects such as bees make your garden thrive!

 Diseases

-Very few diseases will cause damage to your bachelor buttons.
-Here are two which might appear if you’re not careful!
+Very few diseases will cause damage to your bachelor’s buttons.
+Here are two that might appear if you’re not careful!

 Getting rid of powdery mildew can be a slow process.
 Neem oil works well but may take multiple applications.
 Weekly sprayings will reduce the chances of powdery mildew or pest infestation.